droher/baseball.computer/timeball/models/doc_metric_calc.md

     starting point for some implementations of WAR (such as Baseball Reference's).
 {% enddocs %}

-{% docs walks_per_9 %}
+{% docs walks_per_9_innings %}
-    Walks allowed by the pitcher per nine innings.
+    (BB/9) Walks allowed by the pitcher per nine innings.
 Probably the statistic most frequently used to describe a pitcher's control.
 One of the three main "peripheral" stats that describe a pitcher's performance on outcomes over which they have the most control.
 {% enddocs %}

-{% docs strikeouts_per_9 %}
+{% docs strikeouts_per_9_innings %}
-    Strikeouts recorded by the pitcher per nine innings.
+    (K/9) Strikeouts recorded by the pitcher per nine innings.
 One of the three main "peripheral" stats that describe a pitcher's performance on outcomes over which they have the most control.
 {% enddocs %}

-{% docs home_runs_per_9 %}
+{% docs home_runs_per_9_innings %}
-    Home runs allowed by the pitcher per nine innings.
+    (HR/9) Home runs allowed by the pitcher per nine innings.
 One of the three main "peripheral" stats that describe a pitcher's performance on outcomes over which they have the most control, although the lower frequency of home runs gives it a much higher relative variance than the other two.
 {% enddocs %}

-{% docs hits_per_9 %}
+{% docs hits_per_9_innings %}
-    Hits allowed by the pitcher per nine innings.
+    (H/9) Hits allowed by the pitcher per nine innings.
 {% enddocs %}

 {% docs walks_and_hits_per_innings_pitched %}
     (WHIP) Describes the rate at which pitchers allow baserunners.
 It is calculated as (BB + H)/IP.
 {% enddocs %}

 {% docs strikeout_to_walk_ratio %}
-    (K/BB) Ratio of strikeouts to walks, almost always appearing as a pitching statistic even though it can be expressed for hitters.
+    (K/BB) Ratio of strikeouts to walks, almost always appearing as a pitching statistic even though it can also be expressed for hitters.
 A simple and useful way to describe pitching performance on non-at-bat outcomes.
-Also a bit more robust when comparing across eras than most unadjusted strikeout-related statistics.
-Leaders in this stat tend to be a mix of the most dominant pitchers in the league and contact-oriented control freaks.
+Also a bit more robust when comparing across time periods than most unadjusted strikeout-related statistics.
+Leaders in this stat tend to be a mix of the most dominant pitchers in the league and contact-oriented control freaks, e.g. Pedro Martinez and Phil Hughes (respectively or not, who's to say).
 {% enddocs %}

 {% docs batting_average_against %}